crypto101/book/stream-ciphers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-In the previous section, we've focused on how an attacker can inspect a ciphertext encrypted using ECB mode.
+In the previous section, we've focused on how an attacker can inspect a ciphertext encrypted using :term:`ECB mode`.
 That's a *passive*, ciphertext-only attack.
 It's passive because the attacker doesn't really interfere in any communication; they're simply examining a ciphertext.
 In this section, we'll study a different, *active* attack, where the attacker actively communicates with their target.
-We'll see how the active attack can enable an attacker to decrypt ciphertexts encrypted using ECB mode.
+We'll see how the active attack can enable an attacker to decrypt ciphertexts encrypted using :term:`ECB mode`.

-To do this, we'll introduce a new concept called an oracle.
-Formally defined oracles are used in the study of computer science, but for our purposes it's sufficient to just say that an oracle is something that will compute some particular function for you.
+To do this, we'll introduce a new concept called an :term:`oracle`.
+Formally defined :term:`oracle`\s are used in the study of computer science, but for our purposes it's sufficient to just say that an :term:`oracle` is something that will compute some particular function for you.

-In our case, the oracle will perform a specific encryption for the attacker, which is why it's called an encryption oracle.
-Given some data :math:`A` chosen by the attacker, the oracle will encrypt that data, followed by a secret suffix :math:`S`, in ECB mode.
+In our case, the :term:`oracle` will perform a specific encryption for the attacker, which is why it's called an :term:`encryption oracle`.
+Given some data :math:`A` chosen by the attacker, the :term:`oracle` will encrypt that data, followed by a secret suffix :math:`S`, in :term:`ECB mode`.
 Or, in symbols:

 .. math::